isomerpages/nparks-railcorridor/latest-news/important-notices/_posts/2023-02-08-post-Opening of Rail Corridor (North).md

 ![Accessibility along Rail Corridor](/images/Kranji%20&%20Hillview/BFA.jpg)

-To continue from Bukit Timah Railway Station to Spooner Road via Rail Corridor (South), please [click](https://railcorridor.nparks.gov.sg/visit-rail-corridor/) to view the access points along Rail Corridor (South) and also to read more about park etiquettes.
+To continue from Bukit Timah Railway Station to Spooner Road via Rail Corridor (South), please [click here](https://railcorridor.nparks.gov.sg/visit-rail-corridor/) to view the access points along Rail Corridor (South) and also to read more about park etiquettes.